the number of moles of a solute per kilogram of solvent.

 (chemistry) the concentration of a substance in solution, expressed as the number moles of solute per kilogram of solventmolality = moles of solute / kg of solvent

-The concentration of a solution expressed in moles of solute per kilogram of solvent?
+The number of moles of a solute per kilogram of solvent.
+(Apex)

 This concentration is called molality (now an obsolete term).